Detailed guides to painful problems, treatments & more

 Tags: stretch, fascia, anatomy, odd, exercise, self-treatment, treatment, muscle, controversy, debunkery, etiology, pro, massage, manual therapy

-One article on PainSci cites Langevin 2017: Does Fascia Matter?
+One page on PainSci cites Langevin 2017: Does Fascia Matter?

 PainSci commentary on Langevin 2017: ?This page is one of thousands in the PainScience.com bibliography.
 It is not a general article: it is focused on a single scientific paper, and it may provide only just enough context for the summary to make sense.
 Links to other papers and more general information are provided wherever possible.